AbdelrhmanNile/UnderTaker141/README.md

 # Configuration
 after you run the appimage head to the settings tab and enter whats needed, then click on the "save settings" button, then restart the appimage

-get your qbittorent webui api key from qbittorent settings, and make sure you enable the webui
+get your qbittorent webui api credentials from qbittorent settings, and make sure you enable the webui

 get your twitch client id and secret from [here](https://dev.twitch.tv/console/apps/create)